August 02, 2022

-- Commencing this program with a waste audit gets students involved and allows schools to target specific waste streams mirror their requirements, such as Soft Plastics, Glass and 10c Refundable Streams.
+- Commencing this program with a waste audit gets students involved and allows schools to target specific waste streams which meet their unique requirements, such as Soft Plastics, Glass and 10c Refundable Streams.
 It is important to consider the collection logistics as part of implementation as you increase your streams.

 - Education is key to a successful program, particularly when it is relevant to the specific location.
 Designing Signs for these Sign Holders is a great way to get students engaged and taking ownership for the program.
-For younger students, our Sign Holder Template (shown below) helps guide the class through recycling designs and resulting signs.
-Signs can be simply printed (or copied) onto A2 paper and slid between Polycarb sheets.
+For younger students, our Sign Holder Template (shown below) helps guide the class through recycling items and resulting signs.
+Signs can be simply printed (or copied) onto A3 paper, trimmed and slid between Polycarb sheets.

 Compost Units for food ‘recycling’ onsite

 Composting food is a great working example of Closed Loop Recycling!
 With a future of limited resources, we believe understanding closed loop recycling and embracing technology to reprocess resources, rather than use virgin materials, is the key to a more sustainable future.